Nassau County, New York: Law enforcement

-In 2006, village leaders in the county seat of Mineola expressed dissatisfaction with the level of police coverage provided by the county force and actively explored seceding from the police district and having the village form its own police force.
+In 2006, village leaders in the county seat of Mineola expressed dissatisfaction with the level of police coverage provided by the county force and actively explored seceding from the county police district and having the village form its own police force.
 A referendum in December 2006 decisively defeated the proposal.

 Since the Long Island State Parkway Police was disbanded in 1980, all of Nassau County's state parkways have been patrolled by Troop L of the New York State Police.
 State parks in Nassau are patrolled by the New York State Park Police.
 In 1996, the Long Island Rail Road Police Department was consolidated into the Metropolitan Transportation Authority Police.
 The MTA Police patrol Long Island Rail Road tracks, stations and properties.
 The New York State Department of Environmental Conservation Police provides enforcement of state environmental laws and regulations.
 The State University of New York Police provides enforcement for SUNY Old Westbury.

 The Nassau County Police Department posts the mug shots of DWI offenders as press releases on their website.
 This practice has come under the scrutiny of residents, media, and those pictured in these press releases.
 This practice has been criticized as being able to cost potential employees, students, or public figures their positions.

 County correctional services and enforcement of court orders are provided by the Nassau County Sheriff's Department.
 New York State Court Officers provide security for courthouses.